The Development of Siberia and Far East

 Anglo-Saxon place names in Asia

-It was were considerably more difficult for Anglo-Saxon pioneers than for Russian Cossacks who set out to conquer Siberia, therefore their advance in the direction of Lake Baikal could take several centuries.
+It was considerably more difficult for Anglo-Saxon pioneers than for Russian Cossacks who set out to conquer Siberia, therefore their advance in the direction of Lake Baikal could take several centuries.
 Even at the turn of the 17-18 centuries, "the whole journey from Moscow to the Amur lasted three seasons, or two winters and one summer, or two summers and one winter… and all this because of the lack of roads" (WITSEN NIKOLAES.
 1705).
 During the long migration, the Anglo-Saxon population had to increase significantly.
-In each newly created town, migrants left a small garrison, which eventually will be dissolved later among the incoming Slavic population.
+In each newly created town, migrants left a small garrison, which dissolved later among the incoming Slavic population.
 The descendants of these people, now called the Chaldones, preserved the legends about their settlement in Siberia even before the appearance of Yermak Timofeyevich and his followers.
 The origin of their name remains unclear, but it does not have a satisfactory etymology.
 In this case, it is possible to offer for the interpretation of OE.đearl "strong" and don "do" with this phonological development: th → tš → č.
-Chaldons switched to Russian a long time ago, but they could retain some Anglicisms in their speech.
+Chaldons switched to Russian long ago but could retain some Anglicisms in their speech.

 Ablegirim – OE. abal "power, strength", grimm "terrible, cruel".